connervieira/Predator/docs/CONFIGURE.md

             - `stop_predator` contains settings to terminate Predator via GPIO pins.
                 - Each entry in this configuration section uses the GPIO pin number as a key, and contains the following values:
                     - `name` is a human friendly name for the pin, and can be set to any plain text string.
-                    - `hold_time` is a floating point number that determines the number of seconds the button needs to be held to trigger the event.
+                    - `hold_time` is a positive floating point number that determines the number of seconds the button needs to be held to trigger the event.
         - `telemetry` contains settings for configuring Predator to send telemetry data like dash-cam images and GPS data to an external service (see [docs/INTEGRATION.md](docs/INTEGRATION.md) for more information).
             - `enabled` is a boolean that determined whether telemetry sending is enabled.
             - `target` is the network target that telemetry data will be submitted to.